SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 homepage: 'https://github.com/randomrepo'

 # [Optional]
-# People that are responsible for this catalog item.
-Might be developers but is not required.
+# People who are responsible for this Catalog item.
+Might be developers, but this is not required.
 # Format: 'name <email> (url)'
-#   The name is required, max 256 characters.
+#   The name is required; max 256 characters.
 #   The email and url are optional, and should be in valid email/URL formats.
 owners:
   - name: 'David Smith'